smiley9000/twrp_device_samsung_sdm439/README.md

-TWRP Device tree for the Samsung Galaxy SDM439 (android 10 , 11 and android 12)
+Common TWRP Device tree for the Samsung Galaxy SDM439 (android 10 , 11 and android 12)
 =================================================

 | Basic                   | Spec Sheet                                                                                                                     |